dnsimple/dnsimple-support/content/articles/redirector.markdown

 The redirector is a special feature provided by DNSimple that you can use to redirect HTTP requests sent to a host name to a different URL.

-This feature can be used, for example, to redirect the www version of a domain the non-www hostname.
+This feature can be used, for example, to redirect the www version of a domain to the non-www hostname.
 Another use case is to redirect a secondary domain you purchased to the main domain, without pointing it to any web hosting service.

 ## Configure a redirect

-To configure a redirect you use the special [URL record](/articles/url-record), available in the [record editor](/articles/record-editor).
+To configure a redirect, use the special [URL record](/articles/url-record), available in the [record editor](/articles/record-editor).

-[This article](/articles/manage-url-record) contains specific information on how to add, update, and remove an URL record in DNSimple.
+[This article](/articles/manage-url-record) contains specific information on how to add, update, and remove a URL record in DNSimple.

 ## Redirect status code

 The redirector sets a 301 status code.
-The code is not configurable and it's currently not possible to return a 302 temporary redirect using the URL record.
+The code is not configurable, and it's not possible to return a 302 temporary redirect using the URL record.

 ## HTTPS redirects

-The [redirector doesn't currently support HTTPS](/articles/redirector-https), therefore you cannot redirect an HTTPS request.
+The [redirector doesn't support HTTPS](/articles/redirector-https), so you can't redirect an HTTPS request.

-In other words, it is not possible to use the URL record to redirect the www to the not-www version of your domain with HTTPS.
-You will be able to redirect `http://www.example.com`, but not `https://www.example.com`.
+In other words, it's not possible to use the URL record to redirect the www to the non-www version of your domain with HTTPS.
+You can redirect `http://www.example.com`, but not `https://www.example.com`.

 Take a look at the article [redirector and HTTPS](/articles/redirector-https) for additional information and a list of possible of alternative solutions.